-Global financial markets are also subject to uncertainty and volatility created by a variety of other factors.
-These factors include actual or expected changes in both monetary and regulatory policy in the Chinese Mainland, the US and other jurisdictions together with their impact on base interest rates and the valuation of all asset classes and inflation expectations; slowdowns or reversals in world or regional economic growth (particularly where this is abrupt, as has been the case with the Covid-19 lockdowns or the impact of the Russia-Ukraine conflict and geopolitical tensions); and sector-specific slowdowns or deteriorations which have the potential to have contagion impacts (such as challenges in the US and EU banking sector, increasing risk in the US commercial real estate sector, and the negative developments in the Chinese Mainland property sector and more widely across the Chinese Mainland economy).
-Other factors include fluctuations in global commodity and energy prices, concerns on the serviceability of sovereign debt in certain economies (particularly as central banks continue to raise rates in response to high inflation and the high indebtedness across countries in Africa, such as the sovereign debt restructuring in Ghana), the increased level of geopolitical and political risk and policy-related uncertainty (including those resulting from the ongoing Russia-Ukraine conflict and tensions between the Chinese Mainland and countries such as the US and India, as well as regulatory tightening across sectors in the Chinese Mainland), and socio-political, climate-driven and pandemic events.
+Global financial markets are subject to uncertainty and volatility created by a variety of factors.
+These factors include actual or expected changes in monetary policy in the Chinese Mainland, the US and other jurisdictions together with their impact on base interest rates and the valuation of all asset classes and inflation expectations; slowdowns or reversals in world or regional economic growth (particularly where this is abrupt, as has been the case with the impact of the Russia-Ukraine conflict and geopolitical tensions); sector-specific slowdowns or deteriorations which have the potential to have contagion impacts (such as the negative developments in the Chinese Mainland property sector); fluctuations in global energy prices; and concerns over sovereign debt.
+Other factors include fluctuations in global commodity prices, concerns on the serviceability of sovereign debt in certain economies (particularly as central banks continue to raise rates in response to high inflation and the high indebtedness across sub-Saharan Africa countries), the increased level of geopolitical and political risk and policy-related uncertainty (including those resulting from the Russia-Ukraine conflict and the uncertainty and potential impact on business sentiment and the broader market resulting from the relaxation of pandemic-related restrictions, and border reopening, as well as regulatory tightening across sectors in the Chinese Mainland) and socio-political, climate-driven and pandemic events.
 The extent of the financial market and economic impact of these factors may be highly uncertain and unpredictable and influenced by the actions, including the duration and effectiveness of mitigating measures of governments, policymakers and the public.